 What to feed a 16-month-old

-About three 8-ounce cups of whole milk per day is recommended for a 16-month-old if your toddler doesn't get calcium from other foods.
+About two 8-ounce cups of whole milk per day is recommended for a 16-month-old.
 Aim for about 700 mg of calcium total per day.
-Give your child a regular cup or a straw cup as much as possible.
+Give your child a regular open cup or a straw cup as much as possible.
 They should completely be off the bottle, and some doctors warn that sippy cup use (with milk or juice) could lead to tooth decay and could inhibit speech development in some children.

 Toddlers tend to get too little calcium, iron and fiber.
 In addition to dairy products, your child can get calcium from foods such as green leafy veggies, broccoli and tofu.
 Tofu can provide iron too, as can fortified cereal, dried peaches and lean ground beef.
 For fiber, you may offer pinto or refried beans, prunes, bananas and whole wheat pasta.

-More and more, you're probably transitioning your child away from purees and other baby foods.
+Your child should now be mostly off purees and other baby foods.
 Aim to feed the entire family well-rounded, unprocessed meals, and just mash and/or finely chop pieces for your toddler.
-Of course, a little bit of puree is still okay, if that's the only way they'll eat veggies.
+Remember to also quarter any foods that are cylindrical and could be a choking hazard, such as grapes or a hotdog.

 16-month-old won’t eat